Becket Keys School remote education provision: information for parents

 - Oak National Academy are offering many video lessons made by real teachers and used by real schools!
 Well worth a look.

 The remote curriculum: what is taught to students at home?

 If the period of remote learning is short.
 The curriculum might be different from our published materials.
 If the remote learning period is extended teachers will work hard to keep to the published on-line curriculum.
 This is available for all subjects and all year groups.
 If the content of the remote curriculum needs to be different this will be made clear by subject teachers and the on-line curriculum will be adjusted accordingly.

 What should students expect from immediate remote education in the first day or two of being sent home?

 In the event of a local or national restriction, students will be expected to follow their normal school timetable.
 Lessons will almost all be on Microsoft Teams with occasional links to other software, as appropriate to give students variety.

-If your son/daughter has been sent home to isolate while school is operational, he/she should also follow the normal school timetable.
-Lessons should be accessed via Microsoft Teams - again almost all will be available subject to suitability (for example PE may be challenging).
 Students will complete the same tasks as other students and will be able to interact with their teacher.
 If their normal teacher is not available, we will continue to try and use Microsoft Teams.
 However, tasks may be set for students to access on ShowMyHomework.

 Our intention is for remote learning to be available from the first day, although it may on occasion take a second day to be fully up and running.